tomhazledine/tomhazledine.github.io/_drafts/2015-12-05-thingmonk-iot-conference.md

 Nick Ludlum from [Moo](http://moo.com/) gave (with a little help from colleague Kai Turner) one of the more engaging and tech-focused presentations of the event.
 The team at Moo have (after considerable time spent in R&D) figured out how to print NFC chips into business cards.

+Every attendee at the conference was given a Moo business card on arrival, which was embedded with an NFC chip with tokens for free coffee and beer.

 * For NFC to work, you need a chip and an antenna.
 The chip is tiny – literally mm across – and the antenna gets printed between to laminated sheets of paper using conductive silver ink.
 This means the finished business card looks and feels just like a regular card - after all, it's still mostly just card and ink.
 * To build a reader, all you need is a "smarter" chip, an antenna, and a power source.
 Android phones have the ability to be NFC readers, but IOS ones do not.
+* `nfcpy` is the Python library for NFC.
+* The cards can store a variety of MIME-type information (webpages, lat. & lng. data, etc) but URLs are the most versatile (and can be re-purposed without reprogramming the card itself).
+* Security is still ongoing project, and the Moo team would welcome any insights or help in that area that the developer community can provide.

+---

+## The Things Network: London

+Mark Hill, from [Open TRV](http://opentrv.org.uk/) (a company that makes smart Thermostatic Radiator Valves) got the short-straw: his talk was right before lunch, and therefore had to be shortened because the conf. was running over time.

+* [The Things Network](http://thethingsnetwork.org/) is a low-power, wide-area network.
+* Crowdsourced a complete city-wide IoT data network in Amsterdam.
+* Launching the network in cities across the world.
+London had its network launched this month.
+* Powered by gateways installed on roofs of businesses, accessible to all. ($1000 - $1500 per gateway).

+---

+## Data Gravity & Time-series